 - The need to actively workshop the integration process.
 Resource Management, Planning and Allocations of Groundwater and Surface Water Quantity and Quality. - The review and incorporation of knowledge from recent Water Research Commission Studies on both radioactivity and nitrates (groundwater quality issues). - A review of all water quality literature reflecting situational knowledge and understanding within this WMA (and each and every WMA). - Ensure that Water Quality monitoring is fully integrated into WMA water resources monitoring.

-Refer particularly to Strategies 2.1 and 2.2 in Appendix of this ISP.
+Refer particularly to the strategy on "WATER QUALITY MANAGEMENT A.2.2" and the "MONITORING AND INFORMATION MANAGEMENT STRATEGY A.7" in Appendix A of this ISP.

 1.8 GROUNDWATER